 *Physics, General Chemistry, Organic Chemistry, General Biology, Anatomy & Physiology I, and Microbiology must have a lab associated with the course.
 When available, lab-based Biological Sciences are preferred.

-Please visit our website at http://www.campbell.edu/cphs/academic-programs/pharmd/apply/ to print and complete our supplemental application.
+Please visit our website at http://www.campbell.edu/cphs/academic-programs/pharmd/apply/ to complete our supplemental application.

 July 2016, September 2016, October/November 2016, and January 2017

 The TOEFL is required for applicants who learned English as a foreign language.

-We do consider foreign citizens, US permanent residents, and Canadian citizens as long as the Doctor of Pharmacy pre-requisite coursework has been completed at a United States accredited institution.
+We consider foreign citizens, US permanent residents, and Canadian citizens as long as the Doctor of Pharmacy pre-requisite coursework has been completed at a United States accredited institution.

 Applicants must have 3 letters of recommendation sent through PharmCAS by the deadline.
 We recommend one from a pharmacist, one from a science professor, and the third can be of your choice.
 However, we will not accept letters from family members or friends.

 Applicants who are chosen for an interview will be interviewed by at least one committee member and one current student pharmacist.
 In addition, there is also a multiple mini interview session, along with a studen panel.
 The entire interview process typically takes about 3 to 4 hours; however, not all of this time is spent during an interview.